Forum of Culture and Arts of Uzbekistan Foundation: Culture and Arts

-«Bazar-Art» Exhibition-Fair is one of the vivid events in cultural life of the capital, which takes place in the Center of National Arts of the Fund Forum twice a year.
-It was established in 2007 in cooperation with IJOD Association of Artists, Art Historians and Craftsmen.
-The exhibition gathers the best masters of an applied art from all parts of the country, among them are representatives of artists` families and young craftsmen.
-The project aimed at discovering the creative potential in modern applied arts, introducing wide public with the most interesting trends in this field, supporting creative dynasties and talented craftsmen as well as preserving and enhancing of national heritage.
+«Bazar-Art» Exhibition-Fair was one of the most vibrant events in the cultural life of the capital city Tashkent, which took place in the Center of National Arts of the Fund Forum twice a year.
+It had been established in 2007 in cooperation with IJOD Association of Artists, Art Historians and Craftsmen.
+The exhibition gathered the best masters of applied art from all parts of the country, among them representatives of artists` families and young craftsmen.
+The project was aimed at discovering the creative potential in modern applied arts, introducing wide public with the most interesting trends in this field, supporting creative dynasties and talented craftsmen as well as preserving and enhancing of national heritage.

 M&TVA аward ceremony of music, TV and video art was established by the Fund Forum jointly with the Authors and Performers Guild of Uzbekistan and TVM channel in 2006.
-The main goal of the award is to discover and encourage outstanding representatives of various spheres, contributing to the development of national arts and culture.
-Prominent singers and young talents perform during the award ceremony.
-Celebrities of TV, radio, theatre, cinema and show business participate in the ceremony as guests.
+The main goal of the award was to discover and encourage outstanding representatives of various spheres, contributing to the development of national arts and culture.
+Prominent singers and young talents performed during the award ceremony.
+Celebrities of TV, radio, theatre, cinema and show business participated in the ceremony as guests.

 International Theatre Festival “Theatre.UZ” established in cooperation with the Youth Theatre of Uzbekistan, the Ministry of Culture and Sports Affairs of Uzbekistan and Uzbek theatre Artistic Association, in 2010, for the purpose of further bringing theatre cultures of various countries closer together for a better mutual understanding, mutual respect, and internalization of theatre traditions and to expand friendly and artistic contacts, and to enrich theatre life in Uzbekistan by demonstrating the achievements of local and foreign theatres.

-Tashkent International Cinema Forum “Golden Guepard” The primary goals of the Cinema Forum are to attract extraordinary cinema works that reflect trends in global cinematography; consolidate and develop international links in cinema; contribute to the development and popularization of national cinema, promote and advocate Uzbek films; present Uzbekistan’s unique historical legacy to attract representatives of global cinema industry; familiarize the local public with leading contemporary films; and discover young talented cinematographers and support their professional endeavors.
+Tashkent International Cinema Forum “Golden Guepard” The primary goals of the Cinema Forum were to attract extraordinary cinema works that reflect trends in global cinematography; consolidate and develop international links in cinema; contribute to the development and popularization of national cinema, promote and advocate Uzbek films; present Uzbekistan’s unique historical legacy to attract representatives of global cinema industry; familiarize the local public with leading contemporary films; and discover young talented cinematographers and support their professional endeavors.